pauluswi/bigben/README.md

 Users are be able to view their wallet balance, transaction history, make point to point transfer, deposit (top up) and withdrawal (cash out).

+For Authentication, api key is used at header as a simple way to secure access.

 ## Directory Structure